Proceedings of the 2004 IEEE/WIC/ACM International Conference on Web Intelligence

 , , and

-The ultimate goal of service matching is to find the service provider(s) that would perform tasks of given description with the best overall degree of satisfaction.
+The ultimate goal of service matching is to find the service provider(s) that can perform tasks of a given description with the best overall degree of satisfaction.
 However, service description matching solves only part of the problem.
-Agents that match a given request may vary greatly in their actual capabilities to perform the tasks, and an agent may have strong and weak areas.
-In this work, we take a quantitative approach in which performance rating is considered an integral part of an agent's capability model and service distribution is taken into account in determining the degree of match.
-With the dynamic refinement of the agent capability model, the broker captures an agent's performance levels as well as its strong and weak areas.
-An experimental system has been designed and implemented within the OWL/OWL-S framework and the results statistics show significant advantage over other major levels of brokers.
+Agents that match a given service request description may vary greatly in the level and/or quality of services that they can perform, and an agent may have strong and weak areas in its advertised service space.
+In this work, we take a quantitative approach in which the broker agent (matchmaker) considers performance rating an integral part of an agent’s capability model, captures an agent’s strong and weak areas through the interaction with the agents, and refines the agent’s capability model with the information gathered.
+The broker agent also dynamically builds a service distribution model that can provide vital information for determining the degree of match in cases of non-exact matches.
+An experimental system has been designed and implemented using OWL-S as the upper service ontology, and the result statistics show a significant advantage over other major levels of brokers.

 InProceedings